deangela/DM4173-Professional-Practices-Duff-SP18/schedule.md

 <tr>
 <td><strong>May 1</strong></td>
-<td>Watch the followoing and post your response on the designated slack channel.
+<td>Watch the following and post your response on the designated slack channel.
 Do not write a summary.
 In other words, do not regurgitate.
 Discuss any epiphanies or insights that occurred while watching, how it reflects your own thoughts and ideas or how it will inform or change your future.<ul>
 <li><a href="https://vimeo.com/34608191" target="_blank">PressPausePlay Documentary</a></li>
 <li>Review <a href="https://www.nyu.edu/students/student-information-and-resources/career-development-and-jobs.html" target="_blank">Wasserman Center Events</a></li>
 </ul></td>